danielalcalde/encap/README.md

 ```
 setsid nohup time python scripts/my_script/<version_name>/my_script.py &>> scripts/my_script/<version_name>/log & disown
 ```
-The log file will be tailed afterward.
-This makes it easy to keep track of different computational experiments.
-In python an example could be the following:
+While the experiment is running, the log file is printed to the terminal.
+This makes it easy and convenient to keep track of different computing experiments.
+In Python, an example might look like this:

 #### my_script.py
 ```python